chasemarshall/python-password-manager/README.md

 ## Description

-Building a command-line password manager to practice Python development and learn about security concepts.
-Will include encrypted password storage, authentication, and basic management features.
+A fun tech project to explore Python development and security concepts.
+Building a password manager with both command-line and frontend interfaces to get hands-on experience with encryption, file handling, CLI development, and UI design.

 ## Planned Features